xyFeng-guet/Multi-TPER/README.md

 ![tool](overview.png)

-## Usage
+## Running

-For more detailed baseline information, please refer to [iTransformer](https://github.com/thuml/iTransformer).
+The dataset used in this project comes from [EmoTake](https://github.com/yibingweng/EmoTake).

 ## Citation

-If you find our work helpful, please consider citing the following papers.
+If you find this work helpful, please consider citing the following papers.

 ```
 @article{gu2024emotake,